ctrlnullexe/SQL-End-to-End-Project/(2) Exploratory Data Analysis/Dimensions Exploration/README.md

 ### How to Use
 1. Open SQL files in this folder (`dimension_overview.sql`, etc.).
 2. Run the queries against the `gold` layer.
-3. Check the inline comments for insights.
+3. Check the comments for insights.